 As a newly minted Midwesterner, I get to experience the beautiful canopy of autumn-colored leaves, displayed ever so artfully on tree-lined streets in my new hometown.
 It’s so magical!

 But what is it that makes Fall so magical?
 Well, see for yourself . . .

 10 Reasons Why I Love Fall

 The first snowfall here in Kansas was excuse enough to awaken the long dormant fireplace.
-Give me a good book, cashmere throw, and hot cup of tea by a roaring fire and I am one happy gal.
+Give me a good book, cashmere throw, and a hot cup of cocoa with marshmallows by a roaring fire and I am one happy gal.

-Holiday Season!
 Bring on the pumpkin patch and glazed turkey with stuffing.
-October and November have earned their proper place in Fall for so many reasons: the rich colors; fabulous foods (oh, don’t get me started on pie season!!!!); and family gatherings (although the pandemic may pose a huge problem with this).
+October and November have earned their proper place in Fall for so many reasons: rich colors; fabulous foods (oh, don’t get me started on pie season!!!!); and family gatherings (although the pandemic may pose a huge problem with this).

-Boot season.
 Riding boots have become my all-time favorite Fall shoe of choice.
 Boot season also means that I don’t have to make as many trips to the salon for pedicures (less frequent, but not eliminated).

 An extra hour to experience the lovely colors of Fall is reason enough to love this time of year (and an extra hour of much-needed sleep is the added bonus).